/ Media Work Accident Lawyer

 Knowing About Permanent Disability Benefits in Pennsylvania

-If your workplace injury leads to a long-term impairment, you may be able to receive additional benefits under Pennsylvania law.
-These payments are meant to account for the permanent consequences of your injury on your future employment potential.
+If your workplace injury leads to a permanent disability, you may be able to receive ongoing financial support under Pennsylvania law.
+These payments are meant to make up for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: